snzhkhd/OpenKF2/README.md

 - Sometimes objects (textures) are not loaded
 - Music (SEQ) is not implemented
 - The EXE is loaded separately from the .bin
+- Minor problems with the menu rendering and maybe something else.

 ## General Architecture

 **Technology Stack**: